 The FPV drone is fitted with a 720p resolution camera that takes videos and pictures, including live videos—not quite as clear as Potensic T25’s 1080p resolution.
 To help keep it steady, the drone has altitude hold, stabilizing its body while you shoot your next video.
 This is especially helpful when using VR.

 The drone controller has to be the best feature of the Snaptain S5C; its controls are very intuitive.
-There’s a one key take off and one key return, as well as other buttons that control speed and live video, to name a few.
+There’s a one key take off and one-key return, as well as other buttons that control speed and live video, to name a few.
 There’s even a hidden arm you can extend to place your smartphone on.
 If you like this drone, then you’ll love one of the top follow-me drones we review.

 When you consider this Snaptain S5C WiFi FPV drone review, the performance, pricing, and overall good quality, make for excellent value.
 This is especially true if you’re looking to purchase a drone for your kids to play with, unlike the Holy Stone HS700D.
 In fact, the controller was designed for the uninitiated and can easily be mastered after a few trips around the yard.
 And the 720p HD camera voice control will be able to take adequate videos without filling its SD card too fast.

 This Snaptain S5C Drone review ultimately reveals it to be an affordable drone that performs surprisingly well given the different ways you can control its flight.
 Its solid durability means it can take a beating (especially if kids are involved), though the battery life could be better.
 Its controller has to be the highlight of this model, considering its controls are very intuitive.
 For any first timer, this is the drone you want.